rgroves/fcc-chi-wheel-of-prizes/game-specifications-doc.md

 - [ ] There should be 24 spaces in the wheel populated as follows:
   - [ ] There should be two "Bankrupt" spaces
-  - [ ] There should be one "Lose a Turn" wedge
+  - [ ] There should be one "Lose a Turn" space
   - [ ] Remaining spaces should have prize values ranging from $500 to $2500

 ## Gameplay